Jelka-FMF/Jelkly/README.md

 ### Running

-Run this command from inside pxt-microbit to open a local web server.
+Run this command from inside the repository to open a local web server.

 ```
 npm run serve